Please ask questions about Tao, Shamanism and Awakening Dragon Taoism.

 We can “model” the unknown, but that is always a model.
 People think answers to why = model’s predicted solution.
 This is never the case; a model is a model, even the very best models fall apart against the unknown.

 In the end, we all pick a story with which to place our faith within and let that fill in the final why we can’t answer.
 It’s all the same story.
-Perspective might shift it around to seem like a different story, but it’s all the same story: A story of separation then connection and finally resolution into wholeness.
+Perspective might shift it around to seem like a different story, but it’s all the same story: it starts as a story of separation, then a striving to find connection and finally you discover a resolution into wholeness.

 So while answers tend to change the way a person acts and then that seemingly changes who you are.
 However, in the fundamental state of being: does any answer to “why” ever change the fact we each should: